Kathmandu and Pokhara Yoga Tour Highlights

-This eight-day tour moves from Kathmandu to Pokhara and back, weaving together three sunrise yoga sessions at Nepal's most iconic locations, light hiking through Gurung villages, and enough free time to explore at your own pace.
+This eight-day tour moves from Kathmandu to Pokhara and back, weaving together three sunrise yoga sessions at Nepal's most classic locations, light hiking through Gurung villages, and enough spare time to explore at your own pace.
 It isn't a boot camp.
 It isn't a silent retreat.
 It's a carefully balanced week that feeds the body, rests the mind, and leaves you feeling genuinely restored.
-You'll practise at Sarangkot as the sun rises over the Himalayas, meditate at the Peace Pagoda after a peaceful boat ride, and flow through asanas at Australian Camp with the Annapurna range stretched out before you.
+You'll practice at Sarangkot as the sun rises over the Himalayas, meditate at the Peace Pagoda after a peaceful boat ride, and flow through asanas at Australian Camp with the Annapurna range stretched out before you.
 Between sessions, there's paragliding for the brave, lakeside wandering for the reflective, and cultural encounters that bring Nepal's traditions alive.

-What Makes This Tour Unforgettable
+What Makes This Tour Special

 - Three sunrise yoga sessions at Nepal's most spectacular viewpoints — Sarangkot, Shanti Stupa (Peace Pagoda), and Australian Camp — each offering a different mountain panorama.